nps5696/computer-vision-cognition/weekly_reports/Status_Report_11_13_23.md

      - Submit the Alpha with no bugs

  - **Nikolay Sizov**

    - Progress and Issues
-     - Adam optimizer fixed for the machine learning model, regression accuracy inceased (error rate ~9 to ~0.3)
-     - Functionaluty developed for ML model - frame scanning application communication with backend service
-     - Face tracking app testing with backend app together, able to detect, submit and retrieve events
+     - Face scanner app running successfully with flask and front-end
+     - Will work further on model tuning
    - Plans and Goals
-     - Dockerize applications, make dockerfiles, push to dockerhub image registry from GitHub Actions
-     - Package model into docker image
+     - Debug docker workflow build